-Project ACIP n° 10-2015 Coordinator: Dr Eliette TOUATI - Unit of Helicobacter Pathogenesis - Institut Pasteur (Paris) Institut Pasteur International Network collaborators: Dr Marjan MOHAMMADI, Institut Pasteur in Iran and Dr Fatima MAACHI, Institut Pasteur in Morocco \ THE CONTEXT Gastric cancer is of multifactorial origin, but epidemiological investigations have clearly established that Helicobacter pylori (Hp) infection is the major risk factor for gastric cancer.
+Project ACIP n° 10-2015 Coordinator: Dr Eliette TOUATI - Unit of Helicobacter Pathogenesis - Institut Pasteur (Paris) Institut Pasteur International Network collaborators: Dr Marjan MOHAMMADI, Institut Pasteur in Iran and Dr Fatima MAACHI, Institut Pasteur in Morocco THE CONTEXT Gastric cancer is of multifactorial origin, but epidemiological investigations have clearly established that Helicobacter pylori (Hp) infection is the major risk factor for gastric cancer.
 This bacterium is indeed responsible for the most common chronic infection with approximately half of the world's population infected, with a higher prevalence of 70-80% in developing countries.
 Often detected at an advanced stage, gastric cancer affects about one million people per year and is associated with 800,000 deaths with a higher incidence in males.
 Wide geographic variation in survival has been reported, depending mainly on differences in stages of diagnosis.
 Indeed, if it is diagnosed at an early stage, the disease can be cured.
 However, no appropriate screening strategies are available for a global application to reduce the global burden of gastric cancer.
+Gastric cancer is the fourth most common malignancy and the third cause of cancer relateddeath worldwide.
 THE PROJECT This project will deliver specific biomarkers of gastric cancer lesions in order to identify patients with high risks to develop this disease.
 The biomarkers candidates will be identify after a study performed on three cohorts of patients at each stage of the gastric carcinogenesis cascade and from different geographical origins: West Asia, North Africa and West Europa, countries with higher incidence of cancers.
 Expected advantages of these biomarkers are following: (i) to detect the gastric cancer in absence of clinical symptoms and to deliver the most precise screening of the populations affected, (ii) to allow the development of non-invasive test, (iii) to monitor disease remission and progression during an anti-cancer treatment.
-The identification of biomarkers candidates for gastric cancer will have a strong impact in clinic and will pave the way for the development of a non-invasive test for early detection and diagnosis of patients with high risk of gastric cancer. \ This project also involves / involved the participation of external partner(s).
+The identification of biomarkers candidates for gastric cancer will have a strong impact in clinic and will pave the way for the development of a non-invasive test for early detection and diagnosis of patients with high risk of gastric cancer. of biomarkers to detect earlier the presence of gastric cancer lesions.